dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

 For more config options that we set, have a look into https://github.com/verschwoerhaus/digitransit-ui/blob/ulm/app/configurations/config.vsh.js

-Finally, also create an docker image out of the ui: ``docker build -t verschwoerhaus/digitransit-ui:2020-01-21 .`` Push the resulting image to docker hub: ``docker push verschwoerhaus/digitransit-ui:2020-01-21``
+Finally, also create a docker image out of the ui: ``docker build -t verschwoerhaus/digitransit-ui:2020-01-21 .`` Push the resulting image to docker hub: ``docker push verschwoerhaus/digitransit-ui:2020-01-21``

 5. Building digitransit-proxy